Bugs series

 About this print

-Caterpillars begin life feeding together in small groups, later building their own shelters from folded leaves before pupating.
-The species belongs to the family Riodinidae, or metalmark butterflies, a group known for intricate wing structures and brilliant reflective colours.
-The Sylphina Angel is one of its most distinctive members - a reminder of the diversity and ingenuity found in Andean lepidoptera.
+Caterpillars start life feeding in small groups, then build individual shelters from folded leaves before pupating.
+The species belongs to the metalmarks, a family known for intricate wing structures and reflective colour, and it is among the most distinctive members of a distinctive group.

 The Bugs series